PERSONAL DATA SECURITY - A SOFTWARE APPLICATION THAT PROVIDES:

 Additional capabilities exist, such as appending time stamps to file name or the directory contents, and also the ability to extract only a subset of your encrypted directory.
 For long running jobs, PDS supports running multiple tasks in parallel.

 New attacks are first used against nations, then businesses, and then individuals.

 Though PDS was designed to run as a Desktop application installed to the system drive, PDS will also run directly from a USB "flash" drive.
 This means that you can securely access your Notes, or create a secure backup, on any supported (1) Java-enabled OS.

 PDS provides the ability to encrypt files and directories directly to tape drives.
 (2)

-PDS supports reading and writing at both the beginning of tape as well as tape marks further down the media.
-PDS does not provide any tape management - just the standard PDS metadata associated with all PDS-encrypted items.
+PDS supports reading and writing from both beginning of tape (BOT) as well as subsequent tape marks further down the media.

 But wait, there's more...